roberd13/dsedocker/DSE.md

 # Getting Started with DataStax and Docker

 The DataStax provided docker images are intended to be used for Development purposes in non-production environments.
-You can use these images to learn [DSE](LINK)*KAT PROVIDE, OpsCenter and [DataStax Studio]*LINK KAT PROVIDE, to try new ideas, and to test and demonstrate your application.
+You can use these images to learn [DSE](LINK)*KAT PROVIDE, OpsCenter and [DataStax Studio]*LINK KAT PROVIDE, to try new ideas, to test and demonstrate your application.